 Before I jump into the Barclaycard Arrival World Mastercard review, let me say a few words on why we chose to apply for this particular card.

-Another note worth mentioning is that both you and a spouse can apply separately for different Arrival cards.
+Another note worth mentioning is that both you and a spouse can apply separately for different cards.
 So if you can spend $3,000 on each within the first 90 days, you can secure more than $1000 in free travel.
-We actually took advantage of this and I applied shortly after my wife.

-Barclays is an enormous company.
-According to Wikipedia:
+Barclays is an enormous company, as shown on Wikipedia:

 Barclays is a British multinational banking and financial services company headquartered in London, United Kingdom.
 It is a universal bank with operations in retail, wholesale and investment banking, as well as wealth management, mortgage lending and credit cards.
 It has operations in over 50 countries and territories and has around 48 million customers.
 As of 31 December 2011 Barclays had total assets of US$2.42 trillion, the seventh-largest of any bank worldwide.

 This is a large and well established company who will continue to operate and issue credit cards.